aorosoeon/sentinel_2_crop_classification/README.md

 PrinceEdwardIsland-SentialDataExtract\large_area_utilities.ipynb, illustrates various ways of obtaining bounding boxes from polygons, e.g. Prince Edward Island.
 These bounding can further be used to obtain sential data.

+## CropClassficationPycaret
+Jupyter notebook which reads the data from the final dataset and performs machine learning with the pycare library.